 "Setting meta goals for my students during a lesson was a new idea to me.
 Will use!!!"

 Joint Meetings, San Diego, January 2018

-Christine von Renesse, Volker Ecke and Phil Hotchkiss will be at the joint meeting in 2018.
-We will share a booth with MLI (Mathematics Learning by Inquiry) again and are looking forward to connect!
+Christine von Renesse, Volker Ecke and Phil Hotchkiss were at the joint meeting in 2018.
+They shared a booth with MLI (Mathematics Learning by Inquiry) again and gave several talks.

 IBL workshop at the Naval Academy, Annapolis, Nov 3-4, 2017

 Christine von Renesse and Mairead Greene (Rockhurst University) facilitated a 2-day IBL workshop at the Naval Academy with about 15 participants.

 "I truly enjoyed the workshop.
 The activities kept me excited and focused while making me learn how to better facilitate student learning."

 "This was a great workshop!
 I got a lot of motivation to use IBL techniques in my classes.
 I also learned that this way of teaching is very challenging for the professor even though many students say 'the professor doesn’t teach'!"

 IBL workshop in Michigan on October 20-21, 2017